 Brands that don’t do this will be left behind and overlooked; brands that do are going to be celebrated with more opportunities, a greater following and increased customer loyalty.

 These are factors Udi had to consider when creating the Super Bowl advert:

 “I wanted whoever was watching to be entertained, but what I really wanted was for sales professionals to feel noticed, to feel special.
 So I had to include aspects that might only make sense to them.”

-The problem was, Gong isn't a repeating brand like Pepsi or Coca Cola.
-Udi had to be sure that he had the right message and caught the attention of his target audience fast:
+The problem was, Gong isn’t a repeating brand like Pepsi or Coca-Cola.
+Udi had to be sure that he had the right message and caught his target audience’s attention fast: